Guide to Robotripping: What is It?

 1. First plateau: Doses of DXM from 100mg to 200mg induce mild stimulation.

-2. Second plateau: At doses between 200mg and 400mg, you will experience euphoria and hallucinations.
+2. Second plateau: At doses between 200mg and 400mg, you will experience euphoria and/or auditory and visual hallucinations.

 3. Third plateau: DXM doses between 300mg and 600mg can distort visual perceptions and cause problems with motor coordination.